Half-Shot/half-shot.github.io/content/blog/power_monitor/index.md

 And for a long time the arrangement worked out fine.
 We installed a standard power monitoring brick which would tell him how much power
 I had used, and we'd multiply that by the kilowatt per hour cost from their power supplier.
 I'd end up paying anywhere between
-£30 to £40 depending on usage and the variance of bills.
+£30 to £40 per month depending on usage and the variance of bills.

 Things then changed with [Agile Octopus](https://octopus.energy/smart/agile/).